Jeff Traynor, A.C.E.

 Writer | critic | Sustainable-Use Conservationist

 Jeff dedicates his time not only to advocating for regulated trapping practices, but also bolster education on the traits and characteristics of fur-bearing species, as well as non-lethal alternatives to nuisance conflict situations with urbanized wildlife.
 He passionately regards the importance of, and advocacy for modern fur trapping both as a regulated outdoor activity and as an integral component of modern wildlife management, biology, and conservation.
-He dedicates his time creating content for the Furbearer Conservation™ project to help further the beneficial contribution regulated hunting and trapping activities contribute to modern wildlife management and diversity.

 "Self-reliant, and self-sustaining; I consider myself a solitary fixture in New Hampshire’s wild outdoors.
 Writer, critic and sustainable-use conservationist – with a dash of sarcasm and a pinch of "Yankee grit" thrown in for good measure.